Surajkund: Tomara dynasty (8th - 11th century CE)

 The capital of Tomars changed a few times during the course of 457 years they ruled in the northern India.
 The first capital of the Tomar empire was Anangpur while the last one was Dhillikapuri (Delhi, Lal Kot).

-Though historians have not specifically alluded to this tank, it is also said that it was built in 686 AD by Suraj Pal (after whom the tank is probably named) son of Anang Pal I. It is in the form of a segment (semi circular) with the chord on its west side.
+Though historians have not specifically alluded to this tank, it is also said that it was built in 686 AD by Surajmal (after whom the tank is probably named) son of Anang Pal I. It is in the form of a segment (semi circular) with the chord on its west side.
 Another theory for the name 'Suraj' suffixed to the kund (lake) is that it was named after the Sun Temple that existed on the east side of the lake.
 Archaeological excavations have revealed existence of a Sun temple here based on ruins that can be seen even now.
 Certain carved stones were recently recovered from the reservoir.
 Some stones have also been re–used in subsequent restoration works.
 Historians also claim it was named after King Surajpal himself who built it.
-It is also said that Suraj Pal built this lake for his daughter.
+It is also said that Surajmal built this lake for his daughter.